cianleypoldt/zenoa-engine/README.md

 ## About

+Here’s the revised version:

-**Zenoa** is a custom 2D physics engine developed at age 17, designed with an emphasis on **performance**, **determinism**, and **low-level system architecture**.
-It serves both as a functional simulation engine and a hands-on exploration of real-time physics modeling.
+Zenoa was created and completed at age 17 as an educational project.
+It is a functional simulation engine designed for experimenting with and demonstrating real-time physics modeling.

 ---